GaetanMartin/azuredevops-extension-quickstart/README.md

 # Skeleton Project to develop TFS / AzureDevops Extension

 This project aims to quickly getting started developping TFS extension with live debugging environment set up.
+It initially is a simple area chart widget.

 ## Installation